 The 401(k) age-related rules

-Like most things the government puts together, the rules are not simple.
+Like most things tax-related, the rules are not simple.
 Here’s how it works when you go to take money out.

-- While you are still employed, if you want access to 401(k) funds from a plan sponsored by a current employer, you may not be able to get your hands on it, even if you are 59½ and older.
-(Now you see why banks and investment firms are such big fans of 401(k)s –they get to hold on to your money for a long time!)
-In you’re in this situation, you will need to check with the plan administrator to see if your plan allows for an “in-service” withdrawal.
+- While you are still employed, if you want access to 401(k) funds from a plan sponsored by your current employer, you may not be able to get your hands on it, even if you are age 59½ or older.
+If you’re in this situation, you will need to check with the plan administrator to see if your plan allows for an “in-service” withdrawal.
 Some plans allow it; others do not.

 - You are age 70 ½ or older.
-Once you are age 70½, you have to start taking required minimum distributions (RMDs) from your employer-sponsored 401(k) plan-with one exception.
+Once you are age 70½, you must start taking required minimum distributions (RMDs) from your employer-sponsored 401(k) plan-with one exception.
 If you are still working at age 70 ½ (some of our clients are), and you are not a 5% owner of the company, you may be able to delay your RMD from your current employer plan until April 1 of the year after you retire.
 Check with your plan administrator to see if your plan allows this.
-You will still be required to withdraw funds from plans sponsored by previous employers and from any IRAs you have.
+You will still be required to take your RMDs from plans sponsored by previous employers and from any IRAs you have.
 The IRS imposes a 50 percent tax penalty on RMDs not withdrawn from your 401(k) on time.
 Ouch!
 That’s a hefty penalty.
 Don’t neglect to withdraw amounts you are supposed to withdraw!

 Be aware, take caution

-Do not retire earlier than 55 thinking that you can access your 401(k) funds penalty-free once you are 55.
-For example, if you retire at 54, thinking in one year you can access funds penalty-free, you will still be hit with a 10 percent penalty fee.
-You needed to leave your employer after age 55 for that provision to apply.
-When you leave your employer before age 55, the earliest you can access funds penalty-free will be age 59 ½.
+Do not retire earlier than age 55 thinking that you can access your 401(k) funds penalty-free once you turn 55.
+For example, if you retire at 54, thinking in one year you can access funds penalty-free, you’ll have missed the mark.
+To avoid the penalty from age 55 – 59 ½, you needed to leave your employer no earlier than the year you attained the age of 55.
+When you leave your employer before the year you reach age 55, the earliest you can access funds penalty-free will be age 59 ½.